wavefront

 Condition focus: Dry Eye Disease, Ocular Rosacea & Meibomian Gland Dysfunction (MGD)

-Summary: Comprehensive review of clinical and mechanistic studies on Intense Pulsed Light (IPL) for ocular rosacea and meibomian gland dysfunction (MGD).
+This comprehensive review examines clinical and mechanistic studies on Intense Pulsed Light for ocular rosacea and meibomian gland dysfunction.
 Reported improvements included eyelid telangiectasia and periocular redness, tear film stability and TBUT scores, and meibomian gland expressibility with better lipid quality.
-Mechanisms discussed included selective photothermolysis of abnormal capillaries, reduction in Demodex density, down-regulation of IL-1β/IL-6/TNF-α, and microcirculation support contributing to restored gland function.
+Mechanisms discussed included selective photothermolysis of abnormal capillaries, reduction in Demodex density, down-regulation of IL-1β, IL-6, and TNF-α, and microcirculation support contributing to restored gland function.

-Interpretation: Shergill (2024) supports the use of non-thermal light modalities to modulate vascular and inflammatory pathways in ocular rosacea and MGD.
+Shergill 2024 supports the use of non-thermal light modalities to modulate vascular and inflammatory pathways in ocular rosacea and MGD.

 Editor’s note: This review highlights vascular, inflammatory, and glandular mechanisms relevant to ocular rosacea and MGD.
 For PBM wavelengths aligned with the Spectral WaveFront’s dual-wavelength design, see our WaveFront Evidence Alignment.
-Additional PBM human data are reported in Park 2022 and Antwi 2024.
-Foundational mechanistic support for oxidative and inflammatory modulation is available in Begum 2013 and Goo 2023.
+Clinical IPL outcomes for MGD are detailed in Toyos 2015.
+Multi-wavelength LED anti-inflammatory effects in dry eye are shown in Goo 2023.
+Thermal approaches to MGD lipid normalization are reviewed in Borchman 2019.

 Related Articles